danielapai/bioverse/docs/module1.rst

     6: Function 'compute_habitable_zone_boundaries' with 1 keyword arguments.
     7: Function 'classify_planets' with no keyword arguments.
     8: Function 'scale_height' with no keyword arguments.
-    9: Function 'Example1_water' with 4 keyword arguments.
-    10: Function 'Example2_oxygen' with 3 keyword arguments.

 Passing keyword arguments
 *************************

 Many of the functions in the Generator accept keyword arguments that affect the properties of the simulated sample.
 For example, the :func:`~bioverse.functions.create_planets_SAG13` function scales the planet occurrence rates via its keyword argument ``eta_Earth``.
-There are two ways to change it, and both are presisted across all steps that use it:
+There are two ways to change it:

 **Method 1** — pass it directly to :func:`~bioverse.generator.Generator.generate`.: